google-research-datasets/C4_200M-synthetic-dataset-for-grammatical-error-correction/README.md

 Again, repeat for the remaining nine shards.

 ## License
 The corruption edits in this dataset are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-(TODO: Is that correct?)

 ## BibTeX